Role

 Irene joined Nottingham Trent University as a Lecturer in Criminology in September 2015.
 Prior to this position, Irene worked as a Teaching Fellow in the Department of Criminology, University of Leicester for five years.
 She has a Postgraduate Certificate in Academic Practice (Nottingham Trent University), PhD in Criminology (University of Leicester), MSc in Criminology (University of Leicester) and BSc in Sociology (Panteion University of Social and Political Sciences).

-Irene is the Chair of the British Society of Criminology (BSC) Hate Crime Network, a member of the Editorial Board of the Journal Sociological Research Online, and a Senior Fellow of the Higher Education Academy.
-She is the external examiner for the courses: BSc (Hons) Criminology and Psychology, Bournemouth University and BSc (Hons) Criminology and Sociology, University of Bedfordshire.
+Irene is the Chair of the British Society of Criminology (BSC) Hate Crime Network, the Lead of the NTU Hate Crime Research Group, and a Senior Fellow of the Higher Education Academy.
+She is the external examiner for the course: BSc (Hons) Criminology and Psychology, Bournemouth University whilst previously, she was the external examiner for the criminology courses at University of Bedfordshire and DMU.
+Also, Irene is a member of the editorial board of the Journal Ethnic and Racial Studies whilst previously, she was a member of the editorial board of Sociological Research Online Journal.

 Irene has published widely on issues of hate crime and researcher positionality.
 She has provided written and oral evidence to parliamentary committees, and has been invited by the Law Commission to provide advice for the review of Hate Crime Legislation in England and Wales.
 In 2022, Irene was appointed the Independent Chair of the Ethics Committee, Nottinghamshire Police.